+can be approximated using MC samples or a LA.
+For the projection-based models in Section \ref{Sec:proj}, we have closed form expressions of the derivatives for all parameters except the range parameter (in the continuous case), and $ Q^{\prime\prime} $ is block diagonal.
+The latter results in separate updating equations for the regression and spatial parameters.

 Estimation for $ \bs{\beta} $ is the same for both continuous and discrete cases.
-If the conditional distribution of the response variable is from the exponential family, for instance, the binomial or Poisson model, and the link function is canonical, then \begin{linenomath} \end{linenomath} where $ V(\bs{Z}\vert M\bs{\delta},\bs{\beta}) $ is a diagonal matrix with elements whose values are the conditional variance of $ \bs{Z} $.
+If the conditional distribution of the response variable is from the exponential family, for instance, the binomial or Poisson model, and the link function is canonical, then we have